jeffreykegler/old_kollos/notes/misc/strand.md

     X-L ::= A B
     X-R ::= C D
 ```
-be forward and reverse inter-nucleotides.
+be forward and reverse inter-nucleotides,
-Their base dotted rule is
+whose base dotted rule is
 ```
     X ::= A B .
 C D
 ```